 - Use: Road biking

 - Alloy holder: The holder has a V-type design, and made using forged alloy.
-The pads offer 100 percent compatibility with Shimano pads since they have the same specs.
+The pads offer 100 percent compatibility with Shimano pads, since they have the same specs.
 They can be used with linear rim brakes from Shimano and Avid.
-It houses a V-type insert pad that is using a Dual compound.
+It houses a V-type insert pad that is using Dual compound.

-We used a pair of the Kool-Stop V-type holder with brake pads for the rear brake on our test bike.
+We used a pair of the Kool Stop V-type holder with brake pads for the rear brake on our test bike.
 Lucky for us, we were able to test their performance in rainy conditions on the same date as its purchase.
 The front wheels were still using the stock pads, which allowed us to instantly compare their braking performance.
 At the end of our test sessions, we were open to changing the front brake too!
 However, we would advise you to make adjustments to the toeing of the Kool Stop brake pads.
-For your convenience, we have mentioned below a few tips that will come in handy during installing these brake pads.
+For your convenience, we have mentioned below a few tips that will come handy during installing these brake pads.